Hallowkush95/no-locked-doors-/Troubleshooting.md

 If your displayed profit is much lower than expected, make sure you aren't getting rejected shares which can be caused by overclocks/poor network connection.

 [Official comment](https://www.reddit.com/r/NiceHash/comments/6in4aw/mining_the_speed_on_the_web_is_not_the_same_as/)

+### <a ref="nosupportdev"></a> No supported devices

+You will get a message stating there are no supported devices found if NHML is not able to access any devices on your system.
+The first thing to check is whether your devices are supported:

+* CPUs: must support 64-bit and [AES instruction set](https://en.wikipedia.org/wiki/AES_instruction_set#Intel_and_AMD_x86_architecture).
+You can look up your specific CPU to make sure it supports this.

+* NVIDIA: Cuda Compute Capability 2.1 or higher.
+This includes *most* GPUs since the GeForce 600 series (and some older ones).

+* AMD: Any GPU with OpenCL support (note older GPUs, especially those with little VRAM, may perform poorly).

+Also old drivers may not show up in NHML.
+Try with the latest drivers to see if detection works.

+If you are certain your device is supported and it is connected and properly to your computer:

+**Users with a Maxwell 2.0 GPU only, meaning:**

+* For desktop: all GTX 900 series cards (note this does not include the GT card)

+* For mobile: all GTX 900m series cards 965m and up

+These GPUs have a setting in the NVIDIA Control Panel (NVCP) called "Optimize for computer performance".
+This mode can cause NHML to not be able to detect the GPU.
+Make sure this value is off in global settings.
+If you need the setting on for a specific program, you can disable it globally and add a program specific rule to enable it.

+If you are still unable to get your device to show up, please open an issue *and attach your log file*.